 DRIVING DIRECTIONS TO SAWUURA

 Go north from US 60 halfway between Miami and Globe on State Route 188, towards Lake Roosevelt.
 Turn right on S.R.
 288, north towards Young.
 From there it is about 30 miles to Young, on mostly paved road.
 The road has some steep and winding turns as it climbs into the mountains.
 The pavement ends where the pine forest begins, and becomes a well-graded gravel road.
 (There is another paved section once you’re in the forest) Please drive carefully.

 About 5 miles before Young, watch for mile marker 301.
 Continue on about one half a mile.
-As you come down hill and the road curves to the right, look for a Forest Road on the left hand side The road is difficult to see because it is at a sharp angle to the main road and goes downhill.
+As you come down hill and the road curves to the right, look for a Forest Road on the left hand side.
+The road is difficult to see because it is at a sharp angle to the main road and goes downhill.
 This is Forest Service Road 238.
 As you drive down the road, keep left.
 DO NOT GO RIGHT ON ROAD #845. (skip to part below map for final instructions).

 Go east on S.R.
 260 through Christopher’s Creek, to the top of the Mogollon Rim.
 About 10 miles from Christopher Creek (31.7 miles from Payson) turn right onto Forest Service Road 512 (S.R.
 288) towards Young.
 Drive carefully on the well-graded dirt road about 20 miles to Young.
 Drive through Young on the paved highway.
 Continue on S.R.
 288 south of Young.
 Watch for mile marker 302.
 Drive another one half of a mile.
 On the right side, watch for a small road that goes downhill at an angle to the main road.
 This is Forest Service Road 238.
 As you go down the hill, DO NOT TAKE ROAD #845.